 If you have an affinity for eating out, use your credit cards responsibility, and want to make the most of your dollar, having a credit card that rewards you for dining purchases is a great idea.
 The Chase Sapphire Preferred card is an excellent choice for people who live in metropolitan areas and want exclusive access to culinary events.
 The Citi ThankYou® Preferred card is good for people who spend just as much money on entertainment as they do on dining out.
 Lastly, the AARP Card from Chase is a decent option for people who want to support a charitable cause while still earning rewards.

 Credit cards that offer rotating, bonus rewards categories are worth looking into as well.
 These cards offer a higher percentage of cash back for spending in certain categories at different times of the year.
-Two worth looking into are the Discover it® with CashBack Match™ card and the Chase Freedom card.

 Which card would you use for dining out rewards?Topics: Credit Cards